Amherst fire crews respond to house fire on Frankhauser Road

-AMHERST, N.Y. — A number of volunteer fire departments are at the scene of a house fire on Thursday night in Amherst.
+AMHERST, N.Y. — A number of volunteer fire departments responded to the scene of a house fire on Thursday night in Amherst.

 Crews responded to a fully involved fire on Frankhauser Road near the I-290 and Sheridan interchange just after 10:30 p.m.

-When 2 On Your Side arrived on the scene, firefighters were working to extinguish fire on the first and second stories of the home.
+According to officials at the scene, the fire spread to the first and second floors of the home.
+The fire was under control within 20 minutes.

-The Western New York Chapter of the American Red Cross also responded to the scene to assist on Thursday.
+There were no injuries reported at the scene, but the Red Cross is helping one of the residents.

-The scene is still very active, and WGRZ will update this story with new information as we receive it.
+Investigators say the fire caused about $175,000 in damage and is still under investigation.